Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Marble

-NWFA approved: our PA6 Smooth Glide surface meets National Wood Flooring Association recommendations for furniture contact on hardwood floors.
+Aligned with NWFA guidance: our PA6 Smooth Glide surface is a soft fiber face made for furniture contact on hardwood floors.

 Don’t use glides here